 - If servicing the compressor unit was completed, proceed to step 2.
 Otherwise, isolate the compressor unit from the house system, see Compressor Unit Isolation procedure. - 2.
-Open all shut-off valves, check valves, control valves and solenoid valves in the system to be tested. - 3.
-Slowly pressurize compressor unit through suction oil charging port with dry nitrogen. - Using appropriate soap solution, check for leaks on joints and connections of the serviced component. - 5.
+Open all shut-off valves, check valves, control valves and solenoid valves in the system to be tested. - If equipped with a three-way pressure relief valve, make sure the valve stem is in the mid position (but only during testing). - 4.
+Slowly pressurize compressor unit through suction oil charging port with dry nitrogen. - 5.
+Using appropriate soap solution, check for leaks on joints and connections of the serviced component. - 6.
 If leaks are found, depressurize system and fix leaks.
-Repeat steps 3 and 4 until all leaks are fixed. - 6.
-Evacuate from suction oil charging port. - Close all valves previously opened in the system.
-Remove tags as per the local lock-out/tag-out procedure. - 8.
-Turn the motor and oil pump disconnect switches to the ON position. - 9.
+Repeat steps 3 and 4 until all leaks are fixed. - 7.
+Evacuate from suction oil charging port. - 8.
+Close all valves previously opened in the system.
+Remove tags as per the local lock-out/tag-out procedure. - 9.
+Turn the motor and oil pump disconnect switches to the ON position. - 10.
 Return compressor unit to service.